The ideal intersection property for essential groupoid C*-algebras: Boundary theory for e tale groupoids

 Conversely, suppose that $\cont(Y)$ is an essential extension of $\cont(\Gnaught)$.
 Let $(\mu_x)_{x \in \Gnaught}$ be a family of probability measures on $Y$ satisfying $p_*\mu_x = \delta_x$ for all $x \in \Gnaught$.
 By Proposition~\ref{prop:ell_infty_injective}, we obtain a $\cG$-ucp map $\phi = \bigoplus_{g \in \cG} g \mu_{s(g)}$.
 By essentiality, $\phi$ is isometric.
 Hence by Lemma~\ref{lem:krein_milman_lemma}, we have $Y \subseteq \overline{\{g\mu_{\rms(g)} \mid g \in \cG \}}^{\weakstar}$, so by the characterisation of $\cG$-boundaries from Remark~\ref{rem:G-boundary-irreducible}, $Y$ is a $\cG$-boundary. \end{proof}

-We now deduce the equality of the Hamana boundary $\hb \cG$ and the Furstenberg boundary $\fb \cG$. \begin{theorem} Let $\cG$ be an {\'e}tale groupoid with compact Hausdorff unit space.
+\begin{theorem} Let $\cG$ be an {\'e}tale groupoid with compact Hausdorff unit space.
 The Hamana boundary $\hb \cG$ and the Furstenberg boundary $\fb \cG$ are isomorphic as $\cG$-spaces. \end{theorem} \begin{proof} We will prove that $\cont(\hb \cG)$ and $\cont(\fb \cG)$ are isomorphic as $\cG$-\Cstar-algebras.
 The result will then follow from the discussion in Section \ref{sec:groupoid-spaces}.

 Theorem~\ref{thm:injective_envelope} and Proposition~\ref{prop:essential_iff_boundary} imply that $\hb \cG$ is a $\cG$-boundary.
 Hence by the universal property of $\fb \cG$ there is a (necessarily surjective) $\cG$-map $\pi : \fb \cG \to \hb \cG$.
 This map corresponds to a $\cG$-ucp embedding $\phi : \cont(\hb \cG) \to \cont(\fb \cG)$.
-By the injectivity of $\cont(\fb \cG)$, there is a $\cG$-ucp map $\psi : \cont(\fb \cG) \to \cont(\hb \cG)$ such that the following diagram commutes:
+By the injectivity of $\cont(\hb \cG)$, there is a $\cG$-ucp map $\psi : \cont(\fb \cG) \to \cont(\hb \cG)$ such that the following diagram commutes:

 Applying Proposition~\ref{prop:essential_iff_boundary} again, $\cont(\fb \cG)$ is an essential extension of $\cont(\Gnaught)$, so $\psi$ must be an embedding, forcing all of the maps in the above diagram to be *-isomorphisms.
 In particular, $\phi$ is a *-isomorphism. \end{proof}